This page applies to residential property with a dwelling. If you’re reading this page, odds are we've sent you an HIC (Home Improvement Contract).

 Page 2: Initial the highlighted Terms and Conditions in the bottom-middle of the page.

-Optional: "Waiver of 3-Day Right to Cancel" on the bottom left column of Page 2: Many don't want for us to delay setting their appointment by three days (during the cancellation period).
+Optional: "Waiver of 3-Day Right to Cancel" on the bottom right column of Page 2: Many don't want for us to delay setting their appointment by three days (during the cancellation period).
 Those wishing to schedule an appointment within three days of signing need to describe the emergency in their own words and handwriting on this empty line.
 Examples of what to write could be as simple as "generator is giving us trouble".
 Please note that, if you opt to fill out and date the waiver, there is then no need to fill out the dates on the two Notices of Cancellation in step 4.
 So if you sign the Waiver, step 4 is moot.

 Return completed contract to us digitally via email (high-resolution is preferred) or regular mail so that we can begin scheduling.